Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 The Impact of Humans on Endangered Species

-5. Humans are a major contributing factor to the rising rate of species becoming endangered and extinct.
+5. Humans are directly responsible for a huge jump in the rate of species endangerment and extinction.

 (World Wildlife Federation)

 According to WWF, species are becoming extinct at a rate at least 100–1,000 times higher than what occurs in nature without human involvement or intervention.
 Humans impact ecosystems through farming and development, limiting the places where many species can safely live.
 Hunting and the introduction of non-native species have also proven to be detrimental to native wildlife populations.

 6. Almost 99% of endangered species today were put in that position by humans.